Develop a mentoring relationship with a judge and learn how courts really work.

 When can I complete a Judicial Externship?

-- The weekly seminar and writing requirements are required to receive academic credit.
+- The concurrent weekly seminar and writing requirements are required to receive academic credit.

-- Generally there is one evening section offered during the academic year and one section in the summer.
-This schedule may vary based on demand and staffing considerations.
+- Generally there is one evening section offered during the academic year.

 -